• Skip to main content

 Even the stylized Roman numerals are skeletonized bridges of the Cartier 9612 MC hand-wound movement.

-As usual, I subtract a whole point out of the final legibility rating because this blacked-out watch lacks a single drop of Superluminova on its dial.
+As usual, I subtract a whole point from the final legibility rating because this blacked-out watch lacks a single drop of Superluminova on its dial.
 Still, it is at least a whole 3 out of 5.

 Mechanism